-2 As measured at LACDPW Station F-354-R.
+2 As measured at LACDPW Station F-354-R or approved alternative locations.

+In lieu of calculating the mass load of copper discharged to Coyote Creek during dry weather in section II.A above, Permittees may demonstrate compliance with the dry-weather, concentration-based WQBEL of 20 µg/L total recoverable copper in dry weather discharges.

 Alternative Interim WQBELs for Dry and Wet Weather Discharges

 In lieu of compliance with the mass-based or alternative concentration-based WQBELs above, Permittees may demonstrate compliance with the following:

-Permittees shall immediately attain a 70% reduction in the difference between the last copper loading value calculated prior to 2013 and the dry-weather WQBEL of 0.951 kg/day.
+Permittees shall immediately attain a 70 percent reduction in the difference between the last copper loading value calculated prior to 2013 and the dry-weather WQBEL of 0.941 kg/day.

-Permittees shall immediately achieve a 35% reduction in the difference between the last copper, lead, and zinc loading values calculated prior to 2013 and their respective wet weather WQBELs in sections II, III, and IV above of this Appendix 8.
+Permittees shall immediately achieve a 35 percent reduction in the difference between the last copper, lead, and zinc loading values calculated prior to 2013 and their respective wet weather WQBELs in sections II, III, and IV above of this Appendix 8.

-By September 30, 2023, Permittees shall attain a 65% reduction in the difference between the last copper, lead, and zinc loading values calculated prior to 2013 and their respective wet weather WQBELs in sections II, III, and IV above of this Appendix 8.
+By September 30, 2023, Permittees shall attain a 65 percent reduction in the difference between the last copper, lead, and zinc loading values calculated prior to 2013 and their respective wet weather WQBELs in sections II, III, and IV above of this Appendix 8.

 Compliance Determination

-Permittees responsible for complying with the WQBELs must demonstrate compliance through any of the means identified in section VII of Order R8-2024-0001 (Order) and as shown in this section VII of Appendix 8.
+Permittees responsible for complying with the mass-based, concentration-based, or percent reduction-based WQBELs must demonstrate compliance through any of the means identified in section VII of Order R8-2026-0034 (Order) or as shown in this section VII of Appendix 8.
 Processes used to analyze data and support demonstrations of compliance, as well as compliance monitoring locations, must be approved by the Executive Officer as part of the PMRP.

-Demonstrate that there are no exceedances of the in the Permittee’s MS4 discharge at the compliance point(s) identified in the PMRP.
+Demonstrate that there are no exceedances of the WQBELs in the Permittee’s MS4 discharge at the compliance point(s) identified in the PMRP.

 Demonstrate that there is no discharge from the Permittee’s MS4(s) during the relevant time period.

 Demonstrate that the Permittee’s MS4 discharge did not cause or contribute to an exceedance of the WQBEL, because the exceedance is the result of an authorized or exempt non-stormwater discharge specified in section IV.A.2 of the Order during a specific sampling event.
-WQBEL in the Permittee’s MS4 discharge at the compliance point(s) identified in the PMRP.

-Demonstrate that there is no discharge from the Permittee’s MS4(s) during the relevant time period.

-Demonstrate that the Permittee’s MS4 discharge did not cause or contribute to an exceedance of the WQBEL, because the exceedance is the result of an authorized or exempt non-stormwater discharge specified in section IV.A.2 of the Order during a specific sampling event.
-The water quality characteristics must be based on the source specific water quality monitoring data from the authorized or conditionally exempt essential non-stormwater discharge or other relevant information documenting the characteristics of the specific non-stormwater discharge.
+The Permittee must support this demonstration with measurements of the water quality of the specific authorized or conditionally exempt essential non-stormwater discharge(s) alleged to have caused or contributed to the exceedance of the WQBEL.

 For wet weather compliance only, demonstrate that there are no exceedances of the Alternative Concentration-Based WQBELs specified in section V of Appendix 8 in the Permittee’s MS4 discharge at the compliance point(s) identified in the PMRP.